By Vexen Crabtree 2002

 “Let your utterance be always with graviousness, seasoned with salt, so as to know how you ought to give an answer to each one.”

-This isn't quite the whole story, as some verses in the Bible state that you shouldn't take the gentle, polite and respectful route.
+But this niceness isn't quite the whole story, as some verses in the Bible state that you shouldn't take the gentle, polite and respectful route.
 2 John says that if you don't have the right beliefs about the relationship between Jesus-as-god and Jesus-as-man then you are godless (2 John 1:7-9), and Christians can't greet you politely nor welcome you in to church or home (2 John 1:10-11).
 Just to greet people with wrong beliefs, says 2 John, is to be in league with evil!
 This has no doubt helped encourage the intolerant and fundamentalist streams in Christian history.
-2 John does contradict a few other verses in the Bible that say Christians should debate doctrine patiently and respectfully (1 Peter 3:15-16, 2 Timothy 4:2, Titus 3:2 and Colossians 4:6).